strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 </Tabs>

-This will run the server on `localhost:1337` and only auto-reload when changes are made to the server.
+This will run the server on `localhost:1337` and enable hot reloading only on the back-end server, i.e. it will only auto-reload when changes are made to the server.
 If you are only doing development in the `./server` directory of your plugin, this will be faster.

 #### Start both the backend and admin panel servers